louis030195/Evol/README.md

 # Evol

-Current state of the project (sorry kinda buggy gif)
+Current state of the project
 <img src="Screenshots/rl_scene.gif" width="300" height="300">

 This agents are wolves / chickens in the next scene (broken due to ml-agents 0.6 atm)